frozenfoxx/docker-crawl/README.md

 ## Deploy

-## Persistent Deployment
+## Persistence

 All player RCs and webserver database files are located within `/data` within the container.
-Bind mount a host directory to this location to maintain persistence.
+Bind mount a host directory or use a persistent volume claim to maintain persistence.